mercury-telemetry/mercury-telemetry/README.md

 7) Add someone on the team as a review or share your URL to the Slack channel.

 # HOWTO Run the app locally
-python manage.py runserver
+Run `python manage.py runserver` from the root of this Git repo

+# HOWTO Push to Heroku
+## Push develop branch to Heroku
+Run `git push heroku develop:master`

+## Push a feature branch to Heroku
+Do you really need to do this?
+If so, you can can run `git push heroku <local_branch>:master` if you need to test your local changes on the Heroku app.
+Just be mindful that it will replace the existing running Heroku deployment, which someone else may be using.

+# Things you should only have to do once
-# HOWTO prepare to push to Heroku
+## HOWTO prepare to push to Heroku
 You should only have to complete this once (to configure your local repo to have the Heroku remote)
-1) heroku login
+1) `heroku login`
-2) heroku git:remote -a nyu-mercury
+2) `heroku git:remote -a nyu-mercury`
 Repo now has a remote called "heroku" that can be pushed to using "git push heroku"

-# HOWTO Push to Heroku
-Assuming you have setup a Git remote called `heroku`, you can run `git push heroku <local_branch>:master` if you _really_ need to test your local changes on the Heroku app.

-# HOWTO configure Django app for deployment
+## HOWTO configure Django app for deployment
-Add the following lines to settings.py
+* Add the following lines to settings.py
-    import django_heroku
+**    import django_heroku
-    django_heroku.settings(locals())
+**    django_heroku.settings(locals())
-Create a Procfile containing the following line
+* Create a Procfile containing the following line
-    web: gunicorn <project-name>.wsgi
+**    web: gunicorn <project-name>.wsgi
-Create a requirements.txt containing the following lines
+* Create a requirements.txt containing the following lines **    gunicorn
-    gunicorn
-    django-heroku
+**    django-heroku